 Rose Snapdragon, (Antirrhinum multiflorum) at Annie's Annuals & Perennials.

-Sticky Monkey-flower, (Mimulus aurantiacus) at UC Botanical Garden at Berkeley
+Sticky Monkey-flower, (Mimulus aurantiacus) at UC Botanical Garden at Berkeley.

 Mexican Prickly Poppy, (Argemone mexicana) at UC Botanical Garden at Berkeley.